mvuthegoat/lilGPT/README.md

-# minivnGPT
+# lilGPT
-a mini language model from scratch
+a little language model from scratch